Trump urges Supreme Court to decline to fast-track dispute over immunity claim

 The justices are currently weighing a request from Smith to bypass the D.C.
 Circuit and quickly decide whether Trump is fully shielded from criminal prosecution for charges stemming from his alleged attempt to overturn the results of the 2020 election.
 Trump has pleaded not guilty in the case.

 "In 234 years of American history, no president ever faced criminal prosecution for his official acts.
-Until 19 days ago, no court had ever addressed whether immunity from such prosecution exists," Trump's legal team wrote.
+Until 19 days ago, no court had ever addressed whether immunity from such prosecution exists," Trump's legal team wrote in Wednesday's filing.
 "To this day, no appellate court has addressed it.
 The question stands among the most complex, intricate, and momentous issues that this Court will be called on to decide."

 They said that in asking the Supreme Court to fast-track the case and leap-frog the D.C.
 Circuit, the special counsel is urging the high court to "rush to decide the issues with reckless abandon."